Britain's FTSE boosted by PMI ahead of election

 By Alistair Smout and Liisa Tuhkanen

-GLASGOW/LONDON, May 6 (Reuters) - Britain’s top share index rose on Wednesday, boosted by a survey showing that the country’s huge service sector unexpectedly picked up speed last month, although activity was muted ahead of Thursday’s parliamentary election.
+GLASGOW/LONDON, May 6 (Reuters) - Britain’s top share index edged higher on Wednesday, boosted by a survey showing that the country’s huge service sector unexpectedly picked up speed last month, but activity was muted ahead of Thursday’s parliamentary election.

-The Markit/CIPS services purchasing managers’ index (PMI) climbed to an eight-month high in April, countering other signs that the economy was slowing down.
+The Markit/CIPS services purchasing managers’ index (PMI) climbed to an eight-month high in April, countering other signs that the economy was slowing.
 Indicators from Europe were also positive.

 “In the UK and in Europe, the service sector PMIs were just better than expected and that’s what’s helping lift sentiment,” said Jasper Lawler, analyst at CMC Markets.

 Reassuring results also lifted tobacco and engineering sectors.
-Imperial Tobacco Group rose 2.9 percent after it stood by its outlook for the remainder of 2015, despite reporting a 5 percent decline in underlying tobacco sales volume in the first half of its fiscal year.
+Imperial Tobacco Group rose 2.5 percent after it stood by its outlook for the remainder of the year, despite reporting a 5 percent decline in underlying tobacco sales volume in the first half of its fiscal year.

+Peer British American Tobacco edged up 1 percent after Imperial Tobacco’s results.
+The update from Imperial lifted sentiment towards the sector, which had been dented following BAT’s own results that analysts described as “disappointing”.

-Rival British American Tobacco advanced 1.3 percent after Imperial Tobacco’s results, while engineer GKN rose 2.1 percent after reporting a 1 percent rise in organic sales and forecasting further growth this year.
+Among other positive updates, British engineering company GKN rose 1.2 percent after it reported a 1 percent rise in organic sales and said again it expected to grow this year.

+Insurer Legal & General gained 1 percent after posting record quarterly cash generation, though inflows to its asset management arm and sales of annuity pension products dropped compared with a year earlier.

 Many traders were focused on Thursday’s election, the most unpredictable in a generation in Britain, the world’s fifth biggest economy.
 The two main parties are level in most polls and neither is on track to command a majority in parliament.

-The FTSE 100 Volatility Index, a gauge of investors’ fears, fell 7.4 percent on Wednesday and remains down from peak levels reached in January.
+Volatility, a crude gauge of investor fear, ticked 0.6 percent lower on Wednesday and remains down nearly a quarter from January.

+“Looking at the market, I don’t think we can point to any massive fears over this election,” Lawler said.

+“It can end up being very much a reactive response if something unexpected does happen, but at the moment the assumption will be that the economy will keep improving no matter who’s in government.”

-Nevertheless, some analysts said uncertainty around the election may keep investors on the sidelines for the next few weeks as talks to form a new government begin.
+Analysts said that uncertainty around the election may keep investors on the sidelines for the next few weeks, however, as talks to form a new government begin.

-Logic Investments’ Harry Shann said the FTSE could fall to 6,800 points.
-“We’re seeing a lot of complacency in the FTSE ahead of the election, but we still expect the FTSE to fall on the back of the uncertainty over the vote,” said Shann.
-(Editing by Mark Heinrich)
+“It’s easy to see how this could mark the start of several downbeat sessions as the market attempts to predict how matters will evolve between now and the start of next week,” said Tony Cross, market analyst at Trustnet Direct.
+(Editing by Gareth Jones)